monk-io/docs/docs/guides/k8s-migrate.md

 (...)
 ```

-To define a [process group](/guides/groups/) we will have to create YAML with list of runnables that will be part of our group.
-It will simply look like:
+To define a [process group](/guides/groups/), we'll have to create YAML with list of runnables that will be part of our group.
+It will look like:

 ```yaml
 namespace: /yelb